Skip to content

 Concept Controls Affected by

-p-value False positive rate (per test) Calibration set size, detector quality
+p-value Per-test false-positive probability under null assumptions Calibration set size, detector quality

-FDR False positives among discoveries p-value validity, number of tests
+FDR Expected false-positive proportion among discoveries p-value validity, number of tests

 Ville threshold Anytime false alarm probability (per stream) Martingale validity, threshold choice